matheo/angular/libs/forms/README.md

 - Strategy of common methods to be supported by the controls
   - (?) awareness of the available strategies
   - Essential methods only, with optional parameters

+#### OOP

+- Inheritance of DynControls
-- Composition of FormControls inside DynControls
+- Composition of FormControls

 ## Forms Config